Affected by the Pandemic? Get Help Through COVID-19 Government Assistance Programs

 The DOLE will provide financial assistance to formal and informal sector workers affected by the enhanced community quarantine (ECQ) in Metro Manila and four other neighboring provinces.

 These employees are covered regardless of employment status—whether new hire, probationary, permanent, or contractual.
 This is one of the important features of this COVID-19 government assistance program.

-The financial assistance is given only to workers with temporary income reduction or loss as a result of the lockdown.
+The financial assistance from the government is given only to workers with temporary income reduction or loss as a result of the community quarantine.
 Employees still receiving their full salary and benefits, even if they’re working from home, are exempted.